masif2002/google-cloud-digital-leader-notes/README.md

 ## IaC (Infrastructure as Code)
 ![](img/iac.png)
-* Google Cloud Deployment Manager is a GCP service for IaS
+* Google Cloud Deployment Manager is a GCP service for IaC

 ## GCP Service for Operations
 ![](img/gcp-ops-services.png)